sumatrapdfreader/sumatrapdf/docs/md/SumatraPDF-documentation.md

 [SumatraPDF](https://www.sumatrapdfreader.org/) is a free [PDF, EPUB, MOBI, CHM, XPS, DjVu, CBZ and CBR](Supported-document-formats.md) reader for Windows.
-It's small and starts up fast.
-Simplicity of user interface is important to us.
+It's small, fast, customizable and full of features.

 :columns
 ## Documentation for users